Exporting for Universal Windows Platform¶

 Installing the package¶

-After Windows 10 Anniversary Update you can install packages by just double
+As of the Windows 10 Anniversary Update, you are able to install packages simply by

 Add-AppxPackage PowerShell cmdlet.